 Many are happy to act as my reference; please contact me for details.

-The following is from an open letter to a colleague from Alex Bowles, Headteacher at Great Hockham Primary School & Nursery, October 2016:
+The following is from an open letter from Jacqui Lund, then Assistant Headteacher at Fakenham Junior School:

 Teacher in Year 3/4 at Ormesby, Rachel Holt, said: